How to sample and when to stop sampling: The generalized Wald problem and minimax policies

 \section{Conclusion}

-This paper proposes a minimax optimal procedure for determining the best treatment when sampling is costly.
-The optimal sampling rule is just the Neyman allocation, while the optimal stopping rule is time-stationary and advises that the experiment be terminated when the average difference in outcomes multiplies by the number of observations exceeds a specific threshold.
+This paper proposes a minimax-regret optimal procedure for determining the best treatment when sampling is costly.
+The optimal sampling rule is simply the Neyman allocation, while the optimal stopping rule advises that the experiment be terminated when the average difference in outcomes multiplied by the number of observations exceeds a specific threshold.
 While these rules were derived under diffusion asymptotics, it is shown that finite sample counterparts of these rules remain optimal under both parametric and non-parametric regimes.
-The form of these rules is robust to a number of different variations of the original problem, e.g., under batching, different cost functions etc. Given the simple nature of these rules, and the potential for large sample efficiency gains (requiring, on average, 40\% fewer observations than standard approaches), we believe they hold a lot of promise for practical use.
+The form of these rules is robust to a number of different variations of the original problem, e.g., under batching, different cost functions etc. Given the simple nature of these rules, and the potential for large efficiency gains (requiring, on average, 40\% fewer observations than standard approaches), we believe they hold a lot of promise for practical use.

-The paper also raises a number of avenues for future research.
-While our results were derived for binary treatments, multiple treatments are common in practice, and it would be useful to derive the optimal decision rules in this setting.
-We do expect, however, that in this case the optimal sampling rule would no longer be fixed, but history dependent.
-As noted previously, our setting also does not cover discounting and asymmetric cost functions.
-It is hoped that the techniques developed in this paper could help answer some of these outstanding questions.